zep715/rbylua/README.md

 ## Stationary ##
 There are five stationaries: Snorlax, the three birds and Mewtwo.

-Interact with the sprite, stop at the cry text before going to battle and run the script.
+Interact with the sprite, stop at the cry text before the battle and run the script.
 # dev log
 added dev/fishing